jina-ai/docs/chapters/extend/executor.rst

 .. note:: If your algorithm is so unique and does not fit any any of the category above, you may want to `submit an issue for discussion <https://github.com/jina-ai/jina/issues>`_ before you start.

-.. list-table:: Summary of Executors
+.. list-table:: Built-in Executors to Inherit
    :widths: 25 25 50
    :header-rows: 1